(Our favorite things to do in the Moab area)

 8. Take the Fiery Furnace Guided Hike in Arches

-This vigorous 3-mile hike loops through a maze of narrow canyons and unusual formations.
-Due to its popularity and limited space, the daily ranger guided hikes fill up well in advance, so you'll want to plan ahead for this one (reserve through the Park Service website).
+This vigorous 3-mile hike loops through a maze of narrow canyons and unusual formations, but the scenery is well worth the effort.
+Due to its popularity and limited space, the daily ranger guided hikes fill up in advance, so you'll want to plan ahead for this one (reserve through the Park Service website).
 Another option (since an experienced guide is needed), is to reserve space with one of the local outfitters who also provide guided trips into the Fiery Furnace ($$).
 Time and time again, our guests tell us how much they enjoy this activity--finding it both visually and intellectually stimulating.

 9. Experience the Sights Along the Potash Road